It’s a cold Christmas night in Seattle and I’m up at 3 in the morning. I miss the warmth of Haiti.

 As does another close friend, who was promised assistance from two large, well-known international aid organizations.
 They removed her (and by extension her five children) from a beneficiary list without informing her or apologizing.
 But that, like so much of what goes in Haiti, is another story – yet it’s really the same at its core.
 Haitians and their nation are treated as less than sovereign with rights.

 Update: Wow!
 This worked quickly.
 In the seven hours since I posted this, two readers have donated $75 between them.
 I was expecting more of a series of smaller donations.
 I’ll chip in $25, save my other $25 for someone else or a future remittance to Rose Mina, and send out the wire transfer as soon as I can (photo forthcoming).
 Thank you Nathan Yaffe and Kathleen O’Flynn.
 (If you’d still like to make a donation to Rose Mina, just label it “for Rose Mina” in the purpose line in PayPal checkout.)

 *Rose Mina gave me permission to share all this with you.
 Additionally, you or I could both try contacting the UN mission’s PIO Sylvie van den Wildenberg at 011 509 3702 9042 or firstname.lastname@example.org, but that’s likely to go nowhere.
 And please let me know if you have an idea for how to help Rose Mina in a non-financial way, such as linking her with effective legal counsel or a women’s group with a presence in Port Salut.
-Finally, I want to note that while I try to act in such a way that doesn’t lead someone consider me as an exploitative person or a thief, I have never given nor offered a source or interviewee money before publishing an article.
+Finally, I want to note that while I try to act in such a way that doesn’t lead someone consider me as an exploitative person, I have never given nor offered a source or interviewee money before publishing an article.
 On occasion, it’s something I’ve volunteered well after whatever journalistic work I’ve done involving them has been completed.